-The RADSC program shall provide film badge monitoring (dosimeter) for all students assigned to the clinical education centers.
+The Radiologic Science program will provide radiation monitoring dosimeters to all students assigned to the clinical education centers.

-Wear the film badge as designated, at all times while in clinical education.
-Notify the clinical instructor if film badge is not in your possession while in clinical setting.
+Wearing their radiation dosimetry badge as designated, at all times while in clinical education and notify their clinical instructor if their radiation dosimetry badge is lost or not in their possession while in clinical setting.

 CALL IN POLICY

 Any event which causes a student to be late or absent should be reported to the clinical instructor prior to starting time if possible.
 If unable to speak to clinical instructor directly, leave a message and be sure to document the time you called and the person spoken with, then call back between 8-8:15 and speak with clinical instructor; if unable to reach clinical instructor, the student should contact the program director , clinical coordinator or clinical facilitator.
 This is important so your RADSC Clinical Attendance Record will be accurate.
 If a student is absent for three consecutive clinical education days, a doctor's release form must be presented to the program director before the student reports to the clinical area.
 This procedure is necessary in order to protect the health of other students, staff and patients.
 Refer to the phone index for the list of program and clinical faculty phone numbers.

 Any time a student leaves the radiology department it is necessary to inform the clinical instructor/supervising technologist.
 Being absent without notification from the department in conjunction with your clinical assignment (i.e. assigned to operating room or portables) is acceptable.
 Any other time spent outside the radiology department needs to be reported to the designated staff.
 Arrival back in the department should also be reported.
 It is vital for department management to know the whereabouts of staff and students at all times.
 Hospital disaster/emergency policies dictate this procedure.